-436 Council of Europe, European Convention on Human Rights and Fundamental Freedoms, 1950, Article 1.
-437 Thereby referring to 'the fact that the 'rules concerning the basic rights of the human person' are erga omnes obligations and that [...] there is a United Nations Charter obligation to promote universal respect for, and observance of, human rights and fundamental freedoms'.
+&lt;sup>436 Council of Europe, European Convention on Human Rights and Fundamental Freedoms, 1950, Article 1.
+Thereby referring to 'the fact that the 'rules concerning the basic rights of the human person' are erga omnes obligations and that [...] there is a United Nations Charter obligation to promote universal respect for, and observance of, human rights and fundamental freedoms'.

-438 UN Human Rights Committee, General Comment No. 31, 29 March 2004, UN doc.
+&lt;sup>438 UN Human Rights Committee, General Comment No. 31, 29 March 2004, UN doc.
 CCPR/C/21/Rev.1/Add.13, para.
 2.

 However, while there may be possibilities for states to invoke Italy's responsibility under the ILC Articles, this seems more relevant on a theoretical level.
 In practice, it does not seem likely that states will invoke Italy's responsibility for human rights violations of migrants as a result of its support to the Libyan coast guard, particularly because it does not seem to affect their interests.
 Human rights obligations not only confer rights to states, but also on human beings themselves.
 They are the immediate beneficiaries of human rights and, as such, the real victims of violations.
-439 Thus, with regard to migrants whose rights have been violated, it can be argued that they are the ones suffering the actual harm and the ones with an interest to invoke Italy's responsibility to claim their rights, and not states.
+Thus, with regard to migrants whose rights have been violated, it can be argued that they are the ones suffering the actual harm and the ones with an interest to invoke Italy's responsibility to claim their rights, and not states.
 Moreover, since these migrants fled their countries of origin, it seems unlikely that their home states are interested in making an effort to invoke Italy's responsibility for them.
 Unfortunately, migrants themselves cannot invoke Italy's responsibility and claim cessation and reparation under the ILC Articles, as only states can.
-In this sense, the ILC Articles in themselves thus seem to be fruitless for individuals seeking to invoke state responsibility, which the Articles only regulate for states.
-However, this is without prejudice to any rights individuals might have, arising from state responsibility, outside the ILC Articles, like under human rights treaties.
+However, this is without prejudice to any rights migrant might have, arising from Italy's responsibility, outside the ILC Articles, like under human rights treaties.